 Stick to Home

-Another way to maintain a healthy weight for kids is to limit eating out.
+Another way to maintain healthy weight for kids is to limit eating out.
 Did you know that portion sizes at quick service restaurants have grown throughout the years?
-Twenty years ago, for example, an order of French fries was about 2 ounces and contained 210 calories, but today's order of fries is almost 7 ounces with 610 calories.
+Twenty years ago, for example, an order of french fries was about 2 ounces and contained 210 calories, but today's average order of fries is almost 7 ounces with 610 calories.
 Similarly, a small soft drink was 6.5 ounces with 85 calories, but today's serving is closer to 20 ounces and nearly 250 calories.